 Problems may arise in school if a student brings an item that may be a danger to him or others, an item that may interfere with the normal operations of the school, or an item that may be expensive to replace in case of being lost or stolen.
-Any item that meets the above named criteria is prohibited in school.
-Examples of prohibited items are weapons of any kind including ammunition (real or toy), drugs, illegal substances, fireworks, laser pointers, radios, CD/Ipod/MP3/Digital Recording Devices, electronic games, cameras, heelies, highly caffeinated beverages, various trading cards and inappropriate reading material.
+Any item that meets the above-named criteria is prohibited in school.
+Examples of prohibited items are weapons of any kind including ammunition (real or toy), drugs, illegal substances, fireworks, laser pointers, radios, Digital Recording Devices, electronic games, cameras, heelies, highly caffeinated beverages, various trading cards, and inappropriate reading material.
+Using, possessing, distributing, purchasing, selling or offering for sale tobacco or nicotine materials, including vaping devices, vaping liquids of any kind, electronic cigarettes or e-cigarettes is strictly prohibited.

 Any such item will be immediately confiscated, will be returned only to the parent, and may result in disciplinary action.

-CELLULAR PHONES:
+CELLULAR PHONES/SMART WATCHES:

-Students are encouraged to leave cellular phones at home.
-If a student needs to have a cellular phone for emergency reasons, it must be off and in his/her locker during the school day.
-The school is not responsible for lost/stolen cellular phones.

-Use of cell phone during school hours will result in confiscation of the phone until a parent is available to come to the school to claim it.
+Students are encouraged to leave cellular phones/Smart Watches at home.
+If a student needs to have a cellular phone/Smart Watch for emergency reasons, it must be off and in his/her locker during the school day.
+The school is not responsible for lost/stolen cellular phones/Smart Watches.
+Use of cellular phone/Smart Watches during school hours will result in confiscation of the phone until a parent is available to come to the school to claim it.
+School officials can request a student show information on their cell phone if it relates to an investigation regarding student safety.